Homemade Yogurt: A Creamy Mediterranean Staple

 - Amy Granger

-- Aug 25
+- Aug 25, 2025

-- 2 min read
+- 4 min read

-Ciao, friends, and welcome to my very first recipe post on Nourishing for Flourishing!
-I’m Amy, thrilled to share a cozy corner of my kitchen with you.
-Today, we’re diving into a super simple, better-than-store-bought crockpot yogurt recipe that’s all about Mediterranean-inspired goodness.
-Using just three ingredients—fresh milk, a yogurt starter, and dry milk powder—you can whip up a creamy, tangy treat right in your crockpot.
-This no-fuss method lets you control the thickness, creating a silky or rich yogurt that outshines store-bought versions.
-Find the full recipe on the card below!
+Ciao, friends!
+I’m Amy, thrilled to share a cozy corner of my kitchen with you in my very first recipe post on Nourishing for Flourishing.
+Today, we’re diving into a super simple, better-than-store-bought crockpot yogurt recipe that celebrates Mediterranean-inspired goodness.
+Using just three ingredients—fresh milk, a yogurt starter, and a touch of milk powder—you can whip up a creamy, tangy treat right in your crockpot.
+This no-fuss method lets you control the thickness, creating a silky or rich yogurt that truly outshines store-bought versions.
+My inspiration came from Easy Budget Recipes: I kept their genius method of fermenting directly in the crockpot but added milk powder for extra creaminess and scaled it down to suit my family of two.

 Servings: 8 (8 oz per serving)